This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is frostbite?

 Frostbite is an injury that happens when the skin and tissue beneath the skin freezes.
-People usually get frostbite on the hands, feet, nose, and ears.
+The most common areas for frostbite include the fingers, toes, chin, nose, and ears.

 What increases my risk for frostbite?